joramwessels/lighthouse2/lib/PathFinding/README.md

 Paths can be drawn by passing a pointer to a precalculated path to `NavMeshShader::SetPath`.
 Similarly, the path start- and end beacon can be set by passing the `float3` pointers to `NavMeshShader::SetPathStart` and `NavMeshShader::SetPathEnd`.
 The shader will automatically detect changes to any of the data.

 To fascilitate graphical navmesh editing, the shader can add-, move-, and remove one temporary vertex with `NavMeshShader::SetTmpVert` and `NavMeshShader::RemoveTmpVert`, as well as add off-mesh connections during rutime with `NavMeshShader::AddTmpOMC`.
+Temporary OMCs are shaded using GL, and only become assets when the changes are applied.
+The temporary OMCs will then be removed from the shader, and a new navigator including the added OMCs will be added to the scene as normal.

 **Internal Representation**
 The shader keeps an internal representation of the navmesh, which points to various objects within the `dtNavMesh` of the `NavMeshNavigator`.